tollan docs

 • Shared internal tool — basic auth is fast to set up; pair it with an IP allowlist.

-• Team dashboard — OIDC gives you real SSO and per-user identity.
+• Team dashboard — OIDC will give you real SSO and per-user identity (once edge enforcement lands; today, put SSO in the app itself).

-• Automation / devices — mTLS client certificates authenticate machines without shared secrets.
+• Automation / devices — mTLS client certificates authenticate machines without shared secrets (same caveat — not yet enforced at the edge).

 Defense in depth#